 Journal shall take serious action against published manuscripts found to contain plagiarism and shall completely remove them from Journal website and other third party websites where the paper is listed and indexed.
 The moment, any article published in Journal/BEIESP database is reported to be plagiarized, Journal will constitute a Fact Finding Committee (FFC) to investigate the same.
 Upon having established that the manuscript is plagiarized from some previously published work, Journal shall support the original author and manuscript irrespective of the publisher and may take any or all of the following immediate actions or follow the additional course of actions as recommended by the committee:

 - editorial office shall immediately contact the Director / Dean / Head of the concerned College, Institution or Organization or the Vice Chancellor of the University to which the author(s) is (are) affiliated to take strict action against the concerned author.

-- may also display the list of such authors along with their full contact details on the IJAENT/BEIESP website.
+- journal may also display the list of such authors along with their full contact details on the journal/BEIESP website.

 - Any other course of action, as recommended by the Committee or as deemed fit for the instant case or as decided by the Editorial Board🔗 from time to time.